Happiness is Possible

 And Other Stories: £10.00rrp.: 303pp.

-The nameless narrator is a writer and the impetus, drive, or energy for his novel, appears to have deserted him.
-Indeed, he even appears to have been deserted by those he loves with no inspiration for characters and only his dog remains.
-We watch him visit parts of Moscow, pick up on threads of conversations and glimpses of lives to try and turn them into stories and narratives, but as A.D.
-Miller writes in the introduction to the book “the urge to find and keep a place to live in Moscow dictates where and how people choose to work”.
-There it is: work.
-We are watching a novelist at work.
-What is the work that leads to meaning and what is its worth?
+The narrator is never referred to by name.
+His impetus, drive, or energy for his novel appears to have deserted him, and indeed, desertion is a running theme in his life as those he has loved have also departed from his orbit leaving just his dog.
+His life is uneventful: we witness him visit parts of Moscow and pick up threads of conversations as he tries to a conceive a story and narrative for his own work.
+As A.D Miller writes in the introduction though, ‘the urge to find and keep a place to live in Moscow dictates where and how people choose to work’: ultimately, we are watching a novelist living and at work, but what is the work that leads to meaning and its worth?

-He is given an assignment to write about a restaurant.
-He goes with his ex-wife and her new partner Dmitry (of course these are the characters of the novel he is not-writing-but-is-writing), who has become an important figure in his life, lending him money to help keep him afloat: “when my indebtedness exceeds my creditworthiness Dmitry Pavlovich doesn’t write it off, he restructures it.”
-Surely it is the writer’s job to write it off?
+When work does come his way, it’s a commission to review a restaurant, which he attends with his ex-wife and her new partner Dmitry.
+Her new partner has become an important figure in his life, lending him money to help keep him afloat (‘when my indebtedness exceeds my creditworthiness Dmitry Pavlovich doesn’t write it off, he restructures it’: surely it is the writer’s job to ‘write it off’).
+It is here however we see how difficult a task he finds writing:

-Can he not make it up?
+Can he not make it up you ask ?
 Dmitry, noticing his struggle says to him:

 “Ah what a Joe Blow you are,” Dmitry Pavlovich put in unexpectedly.
 “Write something beautiful about all this…about the way destinies are defined.
 The establishment gets a boost for its image and you, you fool, get paid a fee.
 There’s a balance for you.”

-There is a lesson to be taken from Old Salamano in Camus’ work when his dog escapes.
-But when does it escape?
-When the old man is distracted by watching the stalls at the fair, and a performance of “The Escape King”.
-So, the thing that you are watching could in fact be the thing that is happening to you without you knowing it.
-In Zaionchkovsky’s work, we have become the spectator of the dog disappearing, watching the watcher, but the gaze now may also be upon you.
-Art is not something that renders you entirely unconscious like it did to Old Salamano; art is more than a distraction, it requires somebody to pay attention to your attention.
+It is also inherently paradoxical and a scene from Camus’ novel conveys the absurdity of this situation.
+When old Salamano’s dog escapes, where does it escape?
+When the old man is distracted by the stalls at the fair and the performance of the ‘The Escape King’.
+In other words, the thing that you are watching could in fact be the thing that is happening to you without you knowing it.
+And so here, in Zaionchkovsky’s work, we have become the spectator of not ‘The Escape King’ but of the dog disappearing, and we are watching the watcher.
+Art does not render you unconscious, art is more than distraction but it does require somebody to pay attention to your attention.